• Solutions

 • The advantages and limits of Excel for planning routes

-• Excel and Google Sheets help to plan routes, but not to optimize them
+• Excel and Google Sheets help to plan routes, but not to optimise them

-• How to optimize routes from the data in your spreadsheet?
+• How to optimise routes from the data in your spreadsheet?

-• Other option: you list your customers in a Google Sheets file
+• ☝️ Another option: you list your customers in a Google Sheets file

-• Case #2: You list the tasks to be completed in an Excel file
+• Case 2: You list the tasks to be carried out in an Excel file

-• Other option: You manage the tasks with Google Sheets
+• ☝️ Another option: You manage the tasks with Google Sheets

 Share